-The target levels are set in the first quarter of the year.
-During 2020 because of limited visibility caused by the pandemic, 2020 targets were set in July 2020 based on prevailing visibility at the time.
-Market was not impacted to the extent forecasted when the targets were set, and the Group supported by a strong performance of almost all regions (East Med being a relative exception) performed better than expected.
-As a result the Board decided to pay accordingly for the overachievement linked to collective targets.
 The final assessment is determined at the end of the fiscal year, based on the audited financial results.
 Any potential payout under the short-term incentive plan occurs annually during the first semester of the next financial year.
 A minimum level of performance must be achieved before any payment under the plan will be made.
 Payout is capped for stretch performance.
 The final assessment of performance under the short-term incentive plan is done by the Remuneration Committee, which in turn make the necessary proposal to the Board for decision making.